Akhondokevin761/SIMPLE-DATA-EXPLORATION-IN-PYTHON/README.md

 Contains the jupyter notebook named "Project1.ipynb" that outlines all the steps used in data exploration from step 1 of loading the libraries to final step of exporting the data to csv file.

+## Data

+This is mainly a folder that contains the sample data(smartphone_category(1).csv) and the final exported data(SMARTDATA.csv) used in this project.